-City Councilor Isaac Benton is currently working with the City’s Department of Municipal Development (DMD) regarding traffic safety and stop sign reconfiguration in the Raynolds Addition and Barelas Neighborhoods.
+City Councilor Isaac Benton worked with the City’s Department of Municipal Development (DMD) regarding traffic safety and stop sign reconfiguration in the Raynolds Addition and Barelas Neighborhoods.

 CommentsCouncilor Benton and DMD are eager to receive feedback on the proposed stop sign reconfiguration.
 If you have any comments, please refer them to the Raynolds Addition and Barelas Neighborhood Association, as they are collecting data on this issue.